Heart attack and acute coronary syndrome

-Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating many patients who have had a heart attack, particularly for patients with and at risk for heart failure.
-ACE inhibitors should be given on the first day to such patients with a heart attack, unless there are medical reasons for not taking them.
+Angiotensin converting enzyme (ACE) inhibitors are important drugs for treating patients who have had a heart attack, particularly for patients at risk for heart failure.
+ACE inhibitors should be given on the first day to all patients with a heart attack, unless there are medical reasons for not taking them.

-Almost all patients admitted for ACS should receive ACE inhibitors if they have symptoms of heart failure or evidence of reduced left ventricular fraction on an echocardiogram.
+Patients admitted for unstable angina or acute coronary syndrome should receive ACE inhibitors if they have symptoms of heart failure or evidence of reduced left ventricular fraction echocardiogram.
 These drugs are also commonly used to treat high blood pressure (hypertension) and are recommended as first-line treatment for people with diabetes and kidney damage.

 ACE inhibitors include captopril (Capoten), ramipril (Altace), enalapril (Vasotec), quinapril (Accupril), benazepril (Lotensin), perindopril (Aceon), and lisinopril (Prinivil, Zestril).
 All of these drugs are available in generic form.

-Side effects of ACE inhibitors are uncommon but may include an irritating dry cough, excessive drops in blood pressure, and allergic reactions.
+Side Effects.
+Side effects of ACE inhibitors are uncommon but may include an irritating cough, excessive drops in blood pressure, and allergic reactions.

 Calcium Channel Blockers

-Calcium channel blockers may provide relief in patients with unstable angina whose symptoms DO NOT respond to nitrates and beta blockers, or for patients who are unable to take beta blockers, or for patients who are still hypertensive (have high blood pressure) despite other medications.
+Calcium channel blockers may provide relief in patients with unstable angina whose symptoms do not respond to nitrates and beta blockers, or for patients who are unable to take beta blockers.

 You can reduce your risk for a second heart attack by following secondary prevention measures.
 No one should be discharged from the hospital without these issues being addressed and appropriate medications prescribed.
 Lifestyle choices, particularly dietary factors, are equally important in preventing heart attacks.